-We want to minimise the risk of becoming involved in criminal acts involving corruption through our employees or third parties and thus protect our clients and Berenberg from criminal acts.
+We want to minimise the risk of becoming involved in criminal acts involving corruption or other punishable offences through our employees or third parties and thus protect our clients and Berenberg from criminal acts.
 Our goal is to uphold the trust placed in us and protect our reputation.
-This is because our corporate culture is based on integrity, which cannot tolerate corruption in any form.
+This is because our corporate culture is based on integrity, which cannot tolerate corruption and fraud in any form.